Termination of Triangular Polynomial Loops: Introduction

+\emph{Termination} is one of the most important properties of a program.
+In this work, we study \emph{complete} approaches for analyzing termination of certain classes of polynomial loops.
+Compared to incomplete techniques, such approaches have the advantage that they always yield a definite result.
+In particular, we investigate \emph{decidability} of termination for our classes of loops.

-There exist several decidability results for the termination of linear loops \cite{DBLP:conf/cav/Tiwari04,DBLP:conf/cav/Braverman06,DBLP:conf/soda/OuakninePW15,Bozga14,cav19,DBLP:conf/icalp/HosseiniO019,li14,li-witnesses}, but there are only very few results on the decidability of termination for certain forms of non-linear loops \cite{li16,XiaZ10,li17,DBLP:conf/concur/NeumannO020}.
-Moreover, all of these previous works only consider conjunctive loops besides \cite{DBLP:conf/concur/NeumannO020} which only allows for loop conditions defining compact sets.
-In this paper, we regard (linear and non-linear) loops with arbitrary conditions, i.e., they may also contain disjunctions and define non-compact sets.
-Furthermore, we study the decidability of termination for non-linear loops over $\ZZ$, $\QQ$, $\AA$, and $\RR$, whereas the existing decidability results for non-linear loops are restricted to loops over $\RR$.
-So we identify new sub-classes of loops of the form \eqref{loop} where \mbox{(non-)}termination is (semi-)de\-cid\-able.
-Moreover, we also investigate the complexity of the termination problem.
+In the following, we give a short overview on the contributions of our article and highlight how it extends our earlier conference paper \cite{sas}.
+There are already several decidability results for termination of linear loops \cite{dblp:conf/cav/tiwari04,li14,li-witnesses,dblp:journals/fac/xiayzz11,dblp:conf/cav/braverman06,dblp:conf/soda/ouakninepw15,bozga14,cav19,dblp:conf/icalp/hosseinio019}, but only few results on the decidability of termination for certain forms of non-linear loops \cite{li16,xiaz10,li17,dblp:conf/concur/neumanno020,dblp:conf/iccsa/wusbz10}.
+Moreover, these previous works only deal with loops whose guards only contain conjunctions, besides \cite{dblp:conf/concur/neumanno020} which is restricted to guards defining compact sets.
+In this work, we regard possibly non-linear loops with arbitrary guards, i.e., they may also contain disjunctions and define non-compact sets.
+More precisely, we consider so-called \twn-loops, where the update is mildly restricted to be ``\underline{t}riangular'' and ``\underline{w}eakly \underline{n}on-linear'' (see \cref{sec:preliminaries} for a formal definition).
+We study such loops over $\ZZ$, $\QQ$, $\RA$ (the real algebraic numbers), and $\RR$, whereas existing decidability results for non-linear loops are restricted to loops over the reals.